The Hottest Spots to Visit in Chicago

 The Art Institute of Chicago

 The Art Institute of Chicago is a world-renowned museum that houses some of the most exquisite artwork in the world.
-The collection is extraordinarily diverse, spanning thousands of years and including pieces from a variety of media, including painting, prints, photography, sculpture, decorative arts, textiles, and architectural drawings.
+The collection is extraordinarily diverse, spanning thousands of years, and includes pieces from a variety of media, including painting, prints, photography, sculpture, decorative arts, textiles, and architectural drawings.
 This art is a true testament to the human experience, providing visitors with a glimpse into the past, present, and future.

 The Institute is well-known for housing an impressive collection of impressionist and post-impressionist paintings, including Georges Seurat's 1884 A Sunday Afternoon, Renoir's 1879 Acrobats, and numerous pieces by Claude Monet.
 These beautiful works of art are sure to leave visitors in wonder and amazement.